MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-git-version-control.md

 Each save or synchronize which includes changes will result in a commit in Git.
 If other changes occured in Git, for example by other makers, then there will be attiional commits made in order to merge the result of all the changes.
 No changes will be lost, even if a merge would override an edit, all of the changes by all users is in the commits somewhere.

-## Feedback to PAGit@microsoft.com
+## Feedback to the community forum

 **Let us know what you think!**  This is but a first small step in a long journey to enable a great team development experience.
-Please send us email at [PAGit@microsoft.com](mailto:PAGit@microsoft.com) with your thoughts.
+Please visit the [Collaborative authoring](https://powerusers.microsoft.com/t5/Error-Handling/bd-p/PA_Error_Handling) section of the Power Apps community forum for updates and to provide us feedback.